blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 Using the proposed type system for Block Protocol imposes changes on the Graph Service and how Block Schemas are defined.

+While the examples so far have shown `properties` and `links` side by side in the Entity instances, the Block Protocol would treat these two concepts separately.

 Messages in the Graph Service are currently specified under [this schema](https://github.com/blockprotocol/blockprotocol/blob/main/packages/%40blockprotocol/graph/src/graph-service.json) with additional requirements specified [here](https://blockprotocol.org/docs/spec/graph-service-specification).

 ### Interfacing with properties on Entities